 How to Download Documents from Cloud

-If a document in Sketch Cloud has downloads enabled, you can download it by clicking Download Document at the bottom of the sidebar in the document view.
+In the browser If a document in Cloud has downloads enabled, you can download it by clicking Download Document at the bottom of the sidebar in the document view.

 Note: Clicking Download Document will always download the version of the document you’re currently viewing, even if that’s an older version.

-To enable or disable comments for a specific document, open it up in Sketch Cloud, click on the “more options” icon (the three dots) in the top-right and choose Settings.
+To enable or disable downloads for a specific document, open it up in Cloud, click on the “more options” icon in the top-right and choose Settings.
 From there, check or uncheck the Download option.

-When you make updates to a document you’ve saved in Sketch Cloud, it’ll automatically appear as a new version within the sidebar on Sketch Cloud.
+When you make updates to a document you’ve saved in Cloud, it’ll automatically appear as a new version within the sidebar on Cloud.